Codernob/Hibiscus-Classification-App/android app/Image-Classification-App-with-Teachable-Machine-main/README.md

-# Image Classification App using Teachable Machine and Tensorflow Lite
+#Image Classification App using Teachable Machine and Tensorflow Lite

-We have used Google's Teachable Machine to train a machine learning model on common objects, then deploy a TensorFlow Lite model in our Android app.
+We have used Google's Teachable Machine in order to train a Machine Learning Model on common objects, then deploy a TensorFlow Lite model in our Android app.

 [tutorial](https://youtu.be/jhGm4KDafKU).